 Vessel Construction, Repair & Maintenance

 We provide a comprehensive service for the construction, repair and maintenance of vessels of any size, with our integrated, self-performance capability including heavy engineering, modularisation, specialised surface treatment and industrial insulation.

 As an integrated, multi-disciplinary construction and engineering services provider, we can also support the delivery of Defence Estate projects, including new construction projects and facilities upgrade and maintenance works aimed at restoring or sustaining capability of existing facilities and infrastructure.

 Australian Maritime Shipbuilding and Export Group

-Civmec has partnered with Luerssen to form a new company, Australian Maritime Shipbuilding and Export Group (AMSEG).
+Civmec partnered with Luerssen in 2018 to form the company, Australian Maritime Shipbuilding and Export Group (AMSEG).
 It combines our specialist steel manufacturing capability and infrastructure with the shipbuilding and design expertise of Luerssen, to develop a new world-class sovereign shipbuilding capability for Australia.

 AMSEG is chaired by former Chief of the Royal Australian Navy and former Chairman of ASC Shipbuilding, Vice Admiral (retired) Chris Ritchie.